-We should know, when we assign access modifier to a filed, one in most of the cases has to be private, because this ensures the highest level of security applied to the field.
-Respectively, the access and the modification of the value from other classes (if it is required) will be done only via properties or methods.
-More about this technique we will learn in the section "Properties and Encapsulation of Fields" as well as in the "Encapsulation" section of the chapter "Object-Oriented Programming Principles".
+When we assign an access modifier to a field, then in most of the cases it better is private, because this ensures the highest level of security.
+Access to, and modification of, the value by other classes will occur via properties or methods.
+More about this technique in the section "Properties and Encapsulation of Fields", as well as in the "Encapsulation" section of the chapter "Object-Oriented Programming Principles".

 How to Decide Which Access Level to Use?

-Before we end up the section regarding visibility of the elements of a class, let’s try something.
-Let’s define in the class Dog the field name and the method Bark() witch access modifier private.
-Let’s also declare the method Main() with the following body:
+Before we end the section regarding visibility of the elements of a class, let’s define in the class Dog the field name and the method Bark() with access modifier private and declare a method Main():